April 10, 2021

 Media features describe the characteristics of the user agent, output device, or environment.
 Each feature expression is wrapped in parentheses and may include:

-to set minimum and maximum values.
+Media features can be prefixed with min- or max- to set minimum and maximum values.
 Media Query Level 4 includes enhanced syntax for range features.

 @media (min-width: 30em) and (max-width: 50em) {